nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Formatting

-- `Highlights` are used to denote commands or output from the applicatoin.
+- `Highlights` are used to denote commands or output from the application.

 ## Features